jsanchez-cyberpro/Kali-Linux-Box-Installation-and-Configuration/Dowload and Install Virtual Box/README.md

 Let's walk through how to Download and install a VirtualBox enviroment in your computer.

 Step 1 - To Download, go to https://www.virtualbox.org/wiki/Downloads.
 Depending on your host OS, select the right package.
-In this case, it will be the first package for windows hostas shown in the following screenshot.
+In this case, it will be the first package for windows hosts shown in the following screenshot.

 ![alt text](https://github.com/jsanchez-cyberpro/Kali-Linux-Box-Installation-and-Configuration/blob/main/Dowload%20and%20Install%20Virtual%20Box/Download_page_screenshot.JPG)